 The book covers the development of positive thought movement in the U.S., from Calvinism to New Thought to Norman Vincent Peale’s 1952 book The Power of Positive Thinking to positive psychology as developed by Martin Seligman.
 While this was all relevant, I found it less interesting than other parts of the book.

-The author explains that positive and negative thinking aren’t the only options, and suggests a better alternative is “to try to get outside of ourselves and see things ‘as they are’, or as uncoloured as possible by our own feelings and fantasies, to understand that the world is full of both danger and opportunity.”
+The author explains that positive and negative thinking aren’t the only options.
+She suggests a better alternative is “to try to get outside of ourselves and see things ‘as they are’, or as uncoloured as possible by our own feelings and fantasies, to understand that the world is full of both danger and opportunity.”

 She adds that “critical thinking is inherently skeptical,” and “realism – to the point of defensive pessimism – is a prerequisite not only for human survival but for all animal species.”

-I quite enjoyed this book, and I think the author just might be my long-lost soul sister.
+I quite enjoyed Bright-Sided, and I think the author just might be my long-lost soul sister.
 There’s no need to try to sugar-coat the world; reality is far more interesting.